VertigoOne1/securia/README.md

 ## TODO

-- metric system
+- move arc runners to homelab
 - develop pruning system, it gets out of control pretty quick, also needed to be able to delete anyway.
 - switch collectors to central driven enrollment style (collector api polling for what to collect, with scaling)
-- user driven recorder creation, attachment
+- user driven recorder creation, attachment to collectors
+- collector registration system, which allows linking recorders to collectors
 - video stream server for live dash?
+- metric system development, start getting that together
 - kafkaadmin routine to create topics with the correct partition count based on channel and recorder creation
 - ui development - in progress (FOCUS HERE)
 - ui dev - detections and filters